 What is Mechanobiology?

 At MBI we dissect complex behaviors into smaller processes or functional modules.
 We describe each step within a process using both quantifiable chemical reactions and physical descriptors.
 From these parameters we build computational models to extract proper representations of how each process works.
 In this manner we are able to organize modular processes into a mechanistic understanding of their emerging properties and complex phenotypes.

 We also apply our fundamental knowledge to solving impactful problems in cancer and regenerative medicine.
 To help those unfamiliar with mechanobiology to gain a better understanding of the field and relevant cellular processes, we have launched the online, educational resource MBInfo.
 Read more about current research at MBI.

 With an interdisciplinary and highly-integrated team approach to discovery and invention, MBI constitutes a new paradigm in biomedical research and graduate education.
 Our curriculum is crafted to train innovative and influential leaders for not only in academia but also in R&D-based industry.

-We welcome outstanding candidates who have solid foundations in science (either biomedical or physical) or engineering; with good quantitative, communication and critical thinking skills; adventurous, resourceful, and self-driven, to apply and take part in this research and education journey with us.
+We welcome outstanding candidates who have solid foundations in science (either biomedical or physical) or engineering; with good quantitative, communication and critical thinking skills, adventurous, resourceful, and self-driven, to apply and take part in this research and education journey with us.